 – (if you’re persuaded by Renovo’s arguments) it provides the most comfortable possible ride for long-distance and other endurance cyclists.

 What Do You Think?

 Would you consider buying a wooden bike, or indeed making your own?
 Perhaps you already own one?
 Let me know in the comments below.

-If you enjoyed this post and don’t want to miss one in the future, sign up to the Grimpeur’s email list:
+If you enjoyed this post and don’t want to miss one in the future, subscribe to my email list.